DanSnow/vue-recaptcha/Readme.md

 - `language` (optional) –
   Set this to change the reCAPTCHA language if necessary, as described in [ReCAPTCHA support][recaptcha-global]
   Default: '' `// user browser language by default`
-  **Notice**: It'll not work as you expecting when you change this props dynamicly.
+  **Notice**: It'll not work as you expecting when you change this props dynamically.
 Since it's impossible to change the language without a full page reloading

 For more information, please reference to [ReCAPTCHA document][recaptcha-params] and [Invisible ReCAPTCHA document][invisible-recaptcha-params].